Application Integration and configuration

 event is received, as there might be mandatory operation mode switches between NB-IoT and LTE-M networks.When the modem is updated with a new firmware, it gets disconnected from the network and shuts down.
 This is indicated by the

-To prevent any automatic reboots, it is recommended to install an event handler with sb_fota_init()
+It is recommended to register an event handler using the sb_fota_init()

 API.